 “It’s the worst nightmare I can imagine living through, knowing he’s out there and stalking us or someone else, it’s terrifying,” Claxton said.

-State officials confirmed he was on the run and told News 4 they’re actively on the hunt and tracking down people he might know and places he might be.
+State officials have confirmed he is still on the run and told continue to actively hunt and tracking down people he might know and places he might be.